open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 # Social Media API Proxy Progress

-## Project Status: Post-Migration Phase
+## Project Status: Post-Migration and Refactoring Phase

 The project has successfully migrated from Cloudflare Workers to Deno Deploy, improving compatibility with the twitter-api-v2 library.
 We've implemented a platform-agnostic architecture